ca2longoria/observer/README.md

 # observer
-Observer classes extending common types
+Observer classes extending common types.

+For clarity, this is observer in the sense of adding event handling to otherwise-unsuspecting objects.
+In this case, extended are `list` and `dict`.
+Working presently on `set`.

 Events handled:
 - add